JerW18/CCAPDEV--Temp-/README.md

     |admin4@dlsu.edu.ph | admin4  |
     |admin5@dlsu.edu.ph | admin5  |

+within main.js in routes uncomment the two lines under the TODO: comment to initialize the DB also make sure to install all important node modules before u start.
 ---

 Created by: Lanz Lim, Tyler Tan, Jeremy Wang, and Johann Uytanlet